mrkev/contracts.coffee/documentation/contracts/index.markdown

 layout: default
 ---

-Contracts.coffee is an experimental fork of CoffeeScript that adds contracts to the language.
+Contracts.coffee is a dialect of CoffeeScript with built-in support for contracts.

-Contracts let you to clearly (even beautifully) express how your code must and will behave and frees you from writing tons of defensive boilerplate code.
-You can think of contracts a little like `assert` on steroids.
+Contracts let you to clearly&mdash;even beautifully&mdash;express how your code behaves, and free you from writing tons of boilerplate, defensive code.

+You can think of contracts as `assert` on steroids.

 <span id="basics"></span>
 Basics